minvws/nl-covid19-notification-app-backend/README.md

 1. Add an `appsettings.Development.json` file.
 This overrides the settings in appsettings.json.
 And add a value for the MSS connection string.
 1. Go to the ServerStandAlone folder and run it with 'dotnet run'.

-### ICC Portal
+### ICC Portal (SPA Web Application)

-The ICC Portal consists of a .Net Core backend found under `IccBackend` and an Angular / ASP.Net MVC Core frontend found under `ICCPortal`
+The ICC Portal consists of a .Net Core hosted Angular frontend found under `Icc.WebApp`
+1. Go to the `Icc.v2.WebApi` folder and run it with `dotnet run`, this will start the backend in Kestrel.
+1. Access the APIs here: `http://localhost:5011/`.
+1. Done :)

-#### ICC Portal backend
+#### ICC Portal Pubtek Api

 1. Setup a database instance.
 Windows users can use a local SQL Server.
-1. Add an `appsettings.Development.json` file to the folder `IccBackend`.
+1. Add an `appsettings.Development.json` file to the folder `Icc.v2.WebApi`.
 This overrides the settings in appsettings.json.
 And add a value for the MSS connection string.
-1. Go to the `\IccBackend` folder and run it with `dotnet run`, this will start the backend in Kestrel.
+1. Go to the `Icc.v2.WebApi` folder and run it with `dotnet run`, this will start the backend in Kestrel.
-1. Access the APIs here: `http://localhost:5000/swagger/index.html`.
+1. Access the APIs here: `http://localhost:5003/swagger/index.html`.
-1. To provision the database you must execute `​/devops​/nukeandpavedb` in Swagger.
-1. Done :)

-#### ICC Portal frontend

-1. Clone this repo
-1. Open a terminal and go to `\ICCPortal\ClientApp`.
-1. Run `yarn` to install all of the dependencies.
-1. Run the frontend with `ng serve`.
-1. The server API url can be configured in `ICCPortal\ClientApp\src\environments\environment.ts`
 1. Done :)

 ## Building and packaging